 Does it integrate with the other platforms you are looking at using?
 As your business becomes more advanced, your systems will need to scale along with it, along with the level of automation and integration functionality helps massively with this.
 If there isn’t any direct integration, does Zapier provide this functionality?

 7. What’s Everyone Else Using?

-Keep an eye on what other people offering similar services to you are using and what they like and dislike about their platforms.
-The best place to research this is Facebook groups!
+Keep an eye on what other people offering similar services to you are using and what they like and dislike about their platforms – Facebook groups are a great place to start here.

 Additional Tips for Choosing Your Business Systems & Tools

 While I know better than anyone the excitement of implementing a new shiny system, be careful with the number that you use.
 When I first started out I actively tried to use as many different systems and automation as possible.
 I had a good reason; as an operations consultant, it was beneficial for me to know lots of different platforms to best meet the needs of my clients.